Finding Ski Resort Jobs

-The Overseas Job Centre is a large resource of first hand accounts from working abroad and it lists thousands of websites and useful links.
-The owners are experienced travellers.
+JAB (Jobs Abroad Bulletin) is a large resource of first hand accounts from working abroad and it lists thousands of articles and useful links.

 When to apply

-The skiing season in Europe runs from December to about March.
+The ski season in Europe runs from December to about March.
 If you want to get a job before you go to a resort, the ideal time to apply is around the end of August.
-This can be a bit tricky if you are already working a summer season but if you are organised enough you can have your winter sorted before you finish the summer by having application forms sent out to you.
+This can be a bit tricky if you are already working a summer season but if you are organised enough you can have your winter sorted before you finish the summer.

 Special arrangements between companies